What is the Best Audio Codec for Online Video Streaming?

 Common Audio Codecs

-There is a wide range of audio codecs available today.
-However, not all audio codecs are equally supported.
+There is a wide range of audio codecs for live streaming available today.
+However, not all audio codecs are equally supported by audio devices or video hosting sites.

 1. MP3

 Originally introduced in the 1990s, MP3 revolutionized digital audio.
-Files were much smaller than the previous formats, allowing them to be streamed and downloaded over the internet.
+Files were much smaller than the previous audio formats used, allowing them to be streamed as a live broadcast, downloaded over the internet, or viewed on streaming software.

 MP3 also helped push the era of portable digital music past the CD era by enabling iPods and other early “MP3 players.”
 It is still widely used today.